What if you stopped apologizing for being you,

 You are not too much.
 You do not have to disappear.
 This can change all the things beating loud in your heart, to feel the truth of this.

-Feeling like you’re too much and not enough, is the same fear: the fear of being loved as you fully are.
+Feeling like you’re too much and not enough, is the same fear: the fear of being wholly seen just as you are — and being wholly loved just as are.

 And there is no fear, because Perfect Love’s moved in here.
 You don’t have to become less — you only have to come and let yourself be loved.